hapax/hapax.github.io/assets/chandra.md

 analogue of the Chandrasekhar limit for neutron stars is called the [Tolman-Oppenheimer-Volkoff (TOV) limit](https://en.wikipedia.org/wiki/Tolman%E2%80%93Oppenheimer%E2%80%93Volkoff_limit), mainly based on numerical simulations.
-However, these simulations suggest that nuclear repulsion is roughly the same size as neutron degeneracy, with
+These simulations suggest that nuclear repulsion is roughly the same size as neutron degeneracy, with

 $$